Facilities at SPH

 The Harvard Chan School has deployed wireless access points to all floors and buildings.
 For more information on Wireless please click here.

-Video conferencing is available in Kresge G1, G2, G3, LL6, 200, 202a, and 202b as well as FXB G11, and G12, G13.
-It is also available in many departmental conference rooms.
-Zoom is available for web conferencing to the entire SPH community.
+Zoom carts are available in all rooms and/or portable units are available.
+Zoom is also available in most departmental conference rooms.
+Zoom is available for personal web conferencing to the entire SPH community.

 HSPH maintains a central control room that ties together G1, G2, G3, Kresge 502, Kresge 200, Kresge 202a/b and the Kresge Quad.
 This allows for taping of events, overflow from classroom to classroom and web streaming.